 - This trip is open to the public.
 You do not have to be an NPC student to participate.

-It is the student’s responsibility to have all travel documentation.
+It is the participant's responsibility to have all travel documentation.
 No money will be refunded for lack of needed documentation.

 We advise participants to make two extra passport photos and three copies of the inside first information page of your passport.
 With these extra documents, a quick replacement is easier to obtain if you should happen to lose or have your passport stolen.
 This may prevent a delay in your trip or other serious problems.

 If you would like NPC to contact you about this trip, fill out an

 Deadline for Student Scholarship - Wednesday, March 1, 2017